TEAMModding/KalStuff/README.md

 ## Suggestions:

+# Guys, could we try to move these to the Issue Tracker?
+I'm gonna delete them from the README either way.
+So hurry up.

  - [ideas here]

- - add pome-granites(Kalman98): Kalman98 is working on it.

  - add day counter to tell you what day you are on(pianoman373): ParkerMc is working on it.